 Act 51 also requires coverage for a home health visit when a woman is discharged within 48 hours following her admission for a mastectomy.
-The home health visit should be billed as a hospital expense.
+This visit is covered by Blue Cross.

-When the implantable breast prosthesis (L8600) is provided by the hospital, the charge should be billed as a hospital expense.
-When the physician incurs the cost of the implant, the charge should be billed to Highmark Blue Shield.
+When the implantable breast prosthesis (L8600) is provided by the hospital, the charge should be billed to Blue Cross.
+When the physician incurs the cost of the implant, the charge should be billed to Blue Shield.